TeaFlex/DiPiCar/doc/installation-en.md

 #### (LAN mode)

 If you want to benefit of the LAN mode, it's highly recommanded to follow the steps below first.
-You can also perform them after the full installation but we can not guarantee that will work correctly.
+You can also perform them after the full installation but we can not guarantee that it will work correctly.

-Fristly, you have to connect the Raspberry pi the network that you want the car to be connected to.
+Fristly, you have to connect the Raspberry pi to the network that you want the car to be connected to.

 1. Use the command `sudo raspi-config`.
 2. Go to *System Options > Wireless LAN*.